Quagmire's Baby

 "Quagmire's Baby" is the sixth episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on November 15, 2009.

 The episode centers on neighbor Glenn Quagmire, who suddenly discovers that he is the father of a newborn baby girl after she is left at his doorstep.
-While he takes care of the baby, whom he names Anna Lee, Quagmire quickly becomes reluctant to give up his sex life, and must decide whether to keep her or to give her up for adoption.
-Meanwhile, Griffin family baby Stewie decides to create a dumbed-down version of himself, in order to perform various tasks for him and serve as his slave, and the intrigued family dog, Brian, also wants one.
+While he takes care of the baby, whom he names Anna Lee, Quagmire quickly becomes reluctant to give up his sex life, and must decide whether to keep her or give her up for adoption.
+Meanwhile, Griffin family baby Stewie decides to create a dumbed-down version of himself, in order to perform various tasks for him and serve as his assistant, and the intrigued family dog, Brian, also wants one.

 The episode was written by series regular Patrick Meighan, and directed by Jerry Langford.
 It received positive reviews from critics for its storyline and many cultural references.
 According to Nielsen ratings, it was viewed in 8.28 million homes in its original airing.
 The episode featured guest performances by Luke Adams, John Bunnell, Max Burkholder, Noah Gray-Cabey, Christine Lakin, Brittany Snow, Mae Whitman, and Tom Wilson, along with several recurring guest voice actors for the series.
 "Quagmire's Baby" was released on DVD along with seven other episodes from the season on June 15, 2010.

 Plot

 Peter buys an amateur radio at Quagmire's garage sale and finds out that he can use it to communicate with the spirit of Ronald Reagan.
-Peter becomes fond of his friendship with the spirit until he is found out as Rich Little impersonating Reagan.
+Peter becomes fond of his friendship with the spirit until he learns it is Rich Little impersonating Reagan.
 He goes to return the radio to Quagmire, noticing a baby in a basket by his door.
 The baby turns out to be Quagmire's illegitimate daughter.
 Quagmire takes her in and names her Anna Lee.
 However, she greatly affects his sex life.
 Quagmire decides to put Anna Lee up for adoption.
 However, Quagmire is unable to stop thinking about Anna Lee, so the group head to her adoptive house to regain her.
 Quagmire realizes that Anna Lee's new parents treat her better and decides to leave her with them.

 Meanwhile, Stewie clones a less intelligent assistant and names the simpleton duplicate "Bitch Stewie".
 After Brian meets Bitch Stewie, he becomes interested in having a clone of his own.
 Stewie and Bitch Stewie comply by creating "Bitch Brian", who is even less intelligent than Stewie's clone and incapable of doing the simplest of chores, due to Stewie being too lazy to create him and having Bitch Stewie do it instead.
-The clones eventually disintegrate due to their instability.
+The clones eventually disintegrate due to their instability, with Brian expressing the desire to lick up their remains.